top of page

 B. False

 5. How many of the Ex.
-26:1-6 ten curtain blue loop ends should be joined with the curtain's blue loops?
+26:1-6 ten curtain blue loop ends should seam together with the other curtain's blue loops?

 A. Zero